Leonard249/SC3020-database/README.md

 # SC3020-database
 1. Install a GCC compiler to read the C++ file.

-2. Change directory to the location where the file is at by typing ‘cd filepath’
+2. Change directory to the location where the main.cpp file is at by typing ‘cd filepath’

 3. Type in the terminal ‘g++ main.cpp Bplustree.cpp disk.cpp -o main.exe’